 They also constructed an unhealthful plant-based diet index (uPDI), in which unhealthful plant foods increased the score, and healthful plant foods and animal foods decreased the score.
 The healthful plant-based diet index was strongly negatively associated with type 2 diabetes, meaning the healthful plant-based dieters had a lower incidence of type 2 diabetes.
 The unhealthful plant-based diet index was positively associated with type 2 diabetes, meaning that a diet with a lot of fruit juices, sweetened beverages, refined grains, potatoes, and sweets – even if low in animal foods – increased risk.22

 A healthy diet must be composed mostly of whole, fiber-rich, high-nutrient plant foods.
 It’s not enough to eat a vegan diet; even if only a small amount of animal products is included.
 My decades of experience caring for people with type 2 diabetes has enabled over 90 percent of them to become non-diabetic; this has been documented in medical publications.
-In a study of patients with type 2 diabetes following a Nutritarian diet, after one year 90 percent of participants were able to eliminate all of their diabetes medications, and the mean HbA1c was 5.8 percent, which is in the normal (non-diabetic) range.23
+In a study of patients with type 2 diabetes following a Nutritarian diet, after one year 90 percent of participants were able to eliminate or reduce their diabetes medications, and the mean HbA1c was 5.8 percent, which is in the normal (non-diabetic) range.23

 Every physician caring for patients with diabetes and pre-diabetes, as well as patients themselves must be informed about this life-saving approach, as described in my book The End of Diabetes.
 Type 2 diabetes is reversible in the vast majority of cases, and those with type 1 diabetes can improve their life expectancy, health and quality of life.